 In this case, the child’s maternal chromosome 1 is comprised of segments that originally came from both grandparents.

 Finally, let’s compare the child to the uncle to see where they share DNA segments (the yellow bars).

 Interesting!
 We used the same number of crossovers per generation, and we’re looking at three relationships that would be indistinguishable based solely on total amount of shared DNA, but we see different patterns when we look at the number of segments.

 How can we apply this to genetic genealogy?

 Simulations by Dr. Andrew Millard

 It turns out that the idea that there might be differences among these relationships isn’t new.
 Scientists from 23andMe published a scientific paper entitled “Cryptic distant relatives are common in both isolated and cosmopolitan genetic samples” back in 2012.
-(Note: I earn a small commission if you purchase through the links in this post.
-The cost is the same for you.
-Click here for more information.)
 They include a figure that indicates almost no overlap between grandparent–grandchild (the orange “cloud” of dots) and avuncular (the yellow cloud) relationships when both total shared centimorgans and the number of segments are considered.
 However, this paper didn’t include half siblings.

 In 2013, William Hill and Ian White of the University of Edinburgh, UK, did a study that included half siblings, but they counted segments far smaller than we use in genetic genealogy (down to 1 cM) and reported their results in awkward tables.